Devs2Rios/studyNotes/lalo/001-javascript/001-javascript-014.md

             console.log(d); // 4
             ```

-    -   Keep in mind that references keep their place in memory
+    -   Keep in mind that references keep their place in memory and are not cloned when they're exported
         ```JS
         // ref.mjs
         export const arr = [];